Budget Configuration

 Pricing tier limits

 The Free tier includes 3 budgets — enough for separate production, staging, and development keys.
 Upgrade to Pro for unlimited budgets across all keys and environments.
+See the pricing page for the full feature matrix.

 API Reference